stevengf14/react-redux-testing-training/README.md

 ## Available Scripts
-In the project directory comments-testing-app, you can run:
+- In the project 'comments-testing-app', you can run:

 ### `npm start`